 London: Amazing and Horrible and Glorious.

 In the time between the dark freezing rain and the lusty month of May, I’d made friends and seen the sights, and learned a bit about Bronze Age Europe and Linguistics.
-But mostly, I’d fallen in love with a boy.
-And subsequently had my heart broken in a thousand pieces by that boy.
+But mostly, I’d fallen in love with a boy, who had proceeded to break my heart into a thousand pieces.

-I’d met him on a random Tuesday in February, on an evening I’d planned to stay home.
-American friends had coaxed me out of my dorm to a pub, and one of their housemates had invited friends from home… you know how it goes.
+I’d met him on a random Tuesday in late February, on an evening I’d planned to stay home.
+American friends had coaxed me out of my dorm to a pub, and one of their housemates had invited friends from home or run into them or something… you know how it goes.
+I’d been sulkily sipping at my vodka tonic, bored, when someone had brought up visiting the Dickens Museum.
+“I hate Dickens,” I snarled.
+From across the table, he caught my eye and asked, sincerely, “Why do you hate Dickens?”
+And I told him.

-It’s funny the tremendous impact such a short stint can have on a person.
-But it has.
-That’s because it was the first time I was truly out of my comfort zone, a stranger in an ever-so-slightly strange land.
+It was the first time I was truly out of my comfort zone, a stranger in an ever-so-slightly strange land.
 Unlike most American students, I lived in a dorm with mostly English “uni” students (one of whom is still a close friend) who, unlike gregarious Americans, weren’t exactly into forming pods or taking you under their wing and showing you around.
-In fact, upon arriving to the flat and announcing “Hi!
-I’m Michelle, your new American roommate!” the reaction from the two boys sitting at the big, filthy kitchen table was “bwahahahahahahaahahahaah.”
-Then one of the boys, the one with the spiky hair, not the blond, offered me a pickled onion sandwich and beans in an incomprehensible accent (he was from Birmingham), which I declined politely before fleeing to my room.
-Only, I had to reappear nearly immediately, as I had no towels or hair dryer.
+On my first day in London, jet lag and dirty, I arrived to the flat and announced “Hi!
+I’m Michelle, your new American roommate!”
+The reaction from the two boys sitting at the big, filthy kitchen table was “bwahahahahahahaahahahaah.”
+Then one of the boys, the one with the spiky hair, not the blond, offered me a pickled onion sandwich and tinned baked beans in an incomprehensible accent (he was from Birmingham), which I declined politely before fleeing to my room.
+Only, I had to reappear nearly immediately, as I had no towels or shampoo or hair dryer.
 The boys were lovely and lent those to me, and we were soon great “mates.”
-(See what I’m doing here?
-I’ll stop, if you want.
-Maybe.)
 But was it “fun”?
 No. Fun is not the word.

 My mom was looking at me expectantly.
 Or she was telling me about what she liked about London?
 I don’t remember.
 I’d been home for 24 hours and was already bored.
 Briarcliff was so clean and American, and known.
 Nothing had changed since I left.
 Not one thing.
 I usually got a burger or a grilled cheese at good old Orfs, but that day, I ordered a chicken salad sandwich.
-I was already nostalgic for London, I guess.
-But not for long.
-Because this was the most spectacular chicken salad sandwich of all time.
+I was already nostalgic for London, I guess, and the strange, sad, but independent person I was there, free to indulge in the weird things I wanted to do.
+Like walk.
+In Briarcliff, walking was not a thing easily done.
+But then again, this was the most spectacular chicken salad sandwich of all time.

 How is a chicken salad sandwich ever spectacular?
-Well, it came on whole wheat lightly toasted.
-Unlike most chicken salad, it wasn’t full of heavy dark meat greasy with mayo.
-This was primarily fluffy chicken breast, cut with celery and possibly the slightest bit of onion.
+Well, this one came on whole wheat lightly toasted.
+Unlike most chicken salad, it wasn’t full of heavy dark meat nor was it greasy with mayo.
+This was primarily fluffy chicken breast, cut with celery, finely chopped parsley, and the slightest bit of onion.
 There was only just enough mayo to bind it gently together and I suspect it had all been run through a blender, because there was a wonderful uniformity of size in all the components.
 No giant bites of chicken slithering around, falling off the plate.
 No livery bits.
 Biting into it was like biting into a substantial pillow, with the exact right amount of crunch.
 It was missing a little salt, but that was easily fixed, and when I added the thin hamburger pickle slices it was perfection.

 “So, is it nice to be back?”
 My mom asked.

 I swabbed a perfect fat fry through a dab of mustard, the way I had always eaten Orfino’s fries.
-Sara, the waitress, had brought it without asking if I wanted anything different.
-A minute before, I would have given her an unequivocally snide retort.
+Sara, the waitress, had brought the mustard without asking if I wanted anything different.
+She knew me.
+A minute before, I would have given my mom an unequivocally snide and uncreative retort.
 Like, “Um, no. Americans are loud and fat.”
 But as I ate, I looked through the glass windows out onto the beautiful summer day.
-Pleasantville Road in Briarcliff is kind of like from the 50’s.
-It’s wide and the trees waved in the soft breeze.
+The old oaks waved their greenery in a soft breeze.
 A friend of my mom’s stopped to wave.
 A childhood friend’s parent walked past with a dog on a leash.
-Sara came over and topped off our iced caps
+Sara came over and topped off our iced caps.

 “Everything good with you guys?
 Jill?
 Michelle?”
 She asked.
 I had known her my entire life too.